Small Business Taxes & ManagementTM--Copyright 2020, A/N Group, Inc.

 There are two easy and convenient options for obtaining free copies of your federal tax return information--tax return transcripts and tax account transcripts.
 The IRS does not charge a fee for transcripts, which are available for the current year as well as the past three years.

-A tax account transcript shows any later adjustments either you or the IRS made after the tax return was filed.
+A Tax Account Transcript shows any later adjustments either you or the IRS made after the tax return was filed.
 This transcript shows basic data--including marital status, type of return filed, adjusted gross income and taxable income.
+This transcript is available for the current tax year and up to 10 prior years using Get Transcript Online or Form 4506T-EZ.

 To request a tax return transcript through the mail, individual taxpayers should complete IRS Form 4506T-EZ, Short Form Request for Individual Tax Return Transcript.
 Form 4506T-EZ is only for individuals who filed a Form 1040 series return.
 Businesses, partnerships and individuals who need transcript information from other forms or need a tax account transcript must use the Form 4506T, Request for Transcript of Tax Return.